 Giving a damn about the world and its inhabitants (not just humans).

-Trying to take good care of my cats, Emma and the "terrorist" kittens Edmund and Hillary.
-The terrorists are both boys -- if you don't understand their names, read about Mount Everest.
+Trying to take good care of my cats, Emma and the "terrorist" young fellows Edmund and Hillary.
+If you don't understand their names, read about Mount Everest.

 Riding my bicycle, though not always good at paying attention while riding my bicycle...